kaaengine/kaa/docs/tutorial/part05.rst

 Run the game and see how you can spawn them!
 Cool isn't it?

 You can take a moment to make some experiments, for instance:

 * try setting :code:`damping` on the :code:`SpaceNode` (in scenes/gameplay.py) to a very low value e.g. 0.01 and see how it works!
 Values greater than 1 will result in a funny effect pushed objects actually accelerating!
 * try giving enemies different masses (e.g. randomly) and observe how it affects them as they collide with each other.

-We know know everything to implement shooting the Force Gun - it will basically shoot a dynamic BodyNode objects which will collide with enemies, player and with each other.
+We now know everything to implement shooting the Force Gun - it will basically shoot a dynamic BodyNode objects which will collide with enemies, player and with each other.
 We're going to give those nodes a lifetime of 10 seconds.

 Let's implement the bullet object first.
 It's going to be really simple: a BodyNode with a random mass, a circular